sparkonics/Month-of-Tech-Winter-Ed-24/README.md

 - **Reference Projects:** 🔗[Find projects here](https://devbisme.github.io/RepoRecon/?topic=kicad&filter=&sort=pushed:desc)

 ### Suggested Learning Path
-1. Learn the Fundamentals: Start by understanding the importance of PCB design and its applications through the provided session materials.
+1. Start by understanding the importance of PCB design and its applications through the provided session materials.
-2. Master KiCad: Follow the session recordings and YouTube tutorials to get hands-on with KiCad's schematic design and layout tools.
+2. Follow the session recordings and YouTube tutorials to get hands-on with KiCad's schematic design and layout tools.
-3. Practice and Explore: Complete the tasks, review reference projects, and experiment with your own designs to strengthen your skills.
+3. Complete the tasks, review reference projects, and experiment with your own designs to strengthen your skills.
-4. Fabricate a PCB: Design and produce a small PCB to experience the entire process from design to fabrication.
+4. Design and produce a small PCB to experience the entire process from design to fabrication.

 ## Digital Design - 2nd Week